r0b-/project-template-next-ts/README.md

     - Install or activate plugins: 'tslint', 'styled-components', 'TypeScript spec file generator / navigator'.
     - To use the integrated test runner add a 'Jest' run configuration.
 For continuous running tests add `--watch` to 'Jest options'.
     - To use the integrated code analysis enable TSLint under 'Languages & Frameworks > TypeScript > TSLint'.
-    - Hide generated js files with right-click on project folder and select 'Hide ignored files'.
-(Edit .gitignore for more locations.)

 ### Available Scripts